adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then /etc/httpd/conf.d/ipa.conf is written to exclude kerberos support for incoming requests whose HTTP_HOST variable match the parameter 'webio_proxy_external_fqdn'.
-This allows the IPA Web UI to work on a proxied port, while allowing IPA client access to  function as normal.
+If true, then /etc/httpd/conf.d/ipa.conf is written to exclude kerberos support for incoming

 Default value: `false`